holidayextras/holidayextras.github.com/_posts/2015-03-18-5-tips-for-a-smoother-code-review-process.md

 Over time you'll find that when in doubt, people check the documents as a reference point for antipatterns and coding standards prior to putting in PRs, and code quality will improve automatically.

-We use a separate [hx culture repository](https://github.com/holidayextras/hx-culture) for our best practice markdown docs.
+We use a separate 'hx culture' repository for our best practice markdown docs.
 This way, people are free to challenge the best practices through PRs of their own into the documents themselves.

 ___